 This is a solid metal toolbox with a lovely red paint finish that looks the business and will stand the test of time.

 Dewalt DWST1-71195 TSTAK Deep Tool Box Review

-The Dewalt DWST1-71195 TSTAK Deep Tool Box is another good option because it is deep and sturdy and has a comfortable handle and strong metal latches.
+The DeWalt DWST1-71195 TSTAK Deep Tool Box is large and deep, sturdy and has a comfortable handle and strong metal latches.

-This product is built very well.
+This heavy duty toolbox is built to a high standard.
 It uses strong but lightweight plastic that enables the toolbox to withstand wear and tear whilst remaining light and easy to carry.
 It also has a large capacity and is suitable for carrying power tools.
 The tool box also features a lift out tray for smaller tools and fixings.

-Overall this is a good toolbox if you need a large, deep toolbox with a great build quality that is also comfortable to carry.
+Overall this is a good quality heavy duty, large capacity plastic toolbox that is also comfortable to carry.

 Draper Cantilever Toolbox Review

 The Draper Cantilever Toolbox is made from good quality sheet steel, has 5 compartments and is lockable.